krprzenioslo/Hystrixwiki2/Operations.md

 This granularity at which metrics are captured by Hystrix is something many software systems don&#8217;t have, so these reports can cause undue worry.

-In this screenshot from the Netflix API dashboard that monitors `HystrixCommands` in production you can see the orange and purple numbers that show timeouts and threadpool rejections occurring for a small number of requests in a 10-second statistical window representing 243 servers.
+In this screenshot from the Netflix API dashboard that monitors Hystrix Commands in production you can see the orange and purple numbers that show timeouts and threadpool rejections occurring for a small number of requests in a 10-second statistical window representing 243 servers.

 [[images/circuit-identity-jitter-640.png]]